smart-data-models/data-models/README.md

 The way to handle new Data Models is administrated by the different subjects and domains:

-- Steering board (currently, FIWARE foundation, IUDX and TMForum) will check for the consistency and updating of the different data models in this group of repositories.
+- Steering board (currently, FIWARE foundation, IUDX, OASC and TMForum) will check for the consistency and updating of the different data models in this group of repositories.
 This sterring board will grow in coming dates.

 ## How to contribute